 The Internet is playing an increasingly central role in today's globalized world.
-To enable worldwide networking and communication, the importance of interconnected devices that exchange data for making this possible is growing accordingly.
-And the security industry is now taking advantage of this trending technology for their business since it enables users to proactively leverage data.
+To enable worldwide networking and communication, the importance of interconnected devices that exchange data to make this possible is growing accordingly.
+And the security industry is now taking advantage of this trending technology for their business since it enables users to leverage data proactively.

-Over the past ten years, the physical security industry's technology landscape has undergone a substantial change: IP-based technology and networked systems such as the Internet of Things (IoT) replaced proprietary and analog systems, paving the way for integrated security solutions.
+Over the past ten years, the physical security industry's technology landscape has changed substantially: IP-based technology and networked systems such as the Internet of Things (IoT) replaced proprietary and analog systems, paving the way for integrated security solutions.
 And this trend is here to stay: The number of Internet-connected devices is expected to reach 75.44 billion worldwide by the end of 2025.

 So, what does the Internet of Things signify for the security industry?

 Converging the physical and digital: The Internet of Things for a holistic approach to security

 The Internet of Things describes physical devices connected to the Internet directly or via a network interface.
 Via sensors and control elements, they are usually controllable via a cloud-based application.
 IoT devices automatically collect and exchange data over a network via API – this is how they can communicate with each other in real-time.
 For security professionals, the Internet of Things signifies physical and digital convergence.
 Devices connected to the Internet of Things are new security tools and could catalyze a security revolution.
 Networked systems and IoT devices offer powerful new sensing and management capabilities to create bonds between physical security systems such as video surveillance, access control, and alarm management connected to the Internet.